swapkats/dotfiles/README.md

 ## NeoVim setup

+Map your caps lock to ctrl for best experience.

 * Uses vim-plug
+* Uses ',' for leader
 * Works great for react development and tdd.
 Includes sensible plugins like
     - Ultisnips
     - vim-react-snippets